ODOT has a $1.7 billion annual funding shortfall and wants new taxes

 “The amount of increased capacity that comes with that is actually pretty significant,” he said.
 “It’s just sort of more modes than it’s able to serve today.
 I think that’s an important factor, not just for the day-to-day trips, but also for the economy.”

 The fact that the IBR is allocating 54 percent of the bridge surface to transit, bikes, and pedestrians wasn’t mentioned.
-That’s down from 89 percent today.
+That’s up from 11 percent today.
+The space for cars and freight haulers declines to just 46 percent, less than half of the proposed new bridge.

 An additional issue not brought up, is that IBR Administrator Greg Johnson told Bi-State Legislators last December, that the cost of the project would be going up.
 In June, he shared an updated cost estimate would not be revealed until “this time next year,” the summer of 2025.